wp-plugins/affiliatewp-checkout-referrals/readme.txt

 1. Activate this plugin
 1. Configure the options from Affiliates &rarr; Settings &rarr; Integrations

-OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name
+OR you can just install it with WordPress by going to Plugins &rarr; Add New &rarr; and type this plugin's name

 == Screenshots ==